Tom Beynon (Canadian football)

-Tom Beynon (born c.
-1941) was a Canadian football player who played for the Saskatchewan Roughriders and Ottawa Rough Riders.
+Thomas Dwyer Beynon (July 13, 1941 – June 26, 2023) was a Canadian professional football player who played for the Saskatchewan Roughriders and Ottawa Rough Riders.
 He won the Grey Cup with Saskatchewan in 1966 and with Ottawa in 1968 and 1969.
 He previously played football and studied at Queen's University.
 After his football career he became a lawyer in Waterloo, Ontario.

+Beynon died on June 26, 2023, at the age of 81.